- Where are they found? — Bladder stones are commonly found in a dog’s bladder or urethra.

 - Urate stones.
 More prone in breeds like Dalmatians, Jack Russell terriers, and bulldogs.

 - Cystine stones.
-Reported in breeds including English bulldogs, Newfoundlands, dachshunds, basset hounds, and bullmastiffs.
+Reported in breeds including American bulldogs, Newfoundlands, dachshunds, basset hounds, and bullmastiffs.

 Can you prevent bladder stones at home?